 Glacier surface energy balance calculations require estimates of turbulent fluxes of sensible and latent heat, and these are typically derived from highresolution meteorological observations alongside a single z_0 value to represent the ice surface [e.g., Arnold et al., 2006].
 However, as this study has shown, an assumption of homogeneous z_0 values over entire glacier surfaces is questionable.
 Derivation of a distributed z_0 map such as is presented in Figure 5d therefore opens up several key possibilities for those interested in modeling glacier surface energy balance.
 First, it allows the modeler to compare z_0 acquired at a point with a range of values across a whole glacier and thus assess how representative it is.
 Second, it permits analyses of scale dependence.
 Since velocity profile measurements of z_0 reflect not just the surface in the immediate vicinity of the velocity profile but are the aggregate effect of surface obstacles distributed over a larger fetch area, a z_0 value for a single 4 m2 cell in Figure 5d cannot be directly compared with velocity-profile-derived z_0 values at that same point.
-Rather, aggregation of heterogeneous z_0 values over areas representing an estimated fetch of the wind enables comparison with wind-profile-derived values [Panofsky, 1984].
-The distributed nature of z_0 in Figure 5d will also assist with future calculations of varying z_0 values with varying wind direction.
+Rather, aggregation of heterogeneous z_0 values over areas representing an estimated fetch of the wind enables comparison with future calculations of varying z_0 values with varying wind direction.
 Finally, given that many inputs to surface energy balance models are gridded data sets, the inclusion of a dynamic and distributed z_0 map, rather than a single assumed value, is a logical next step.

 5.3.
-Temporal Variability of z_0
+Temporal Variability of z0